Updated as of November 2024

 Restructuring Recharged: The Superior Performance of Competitive Electricity Markets

 In Restructuring Recharged, originally published in April of 2017 with data from 2008 to 2016, Dr. O’Connor begins with a history of the restructuring of the electric power industry.
-He then takes us from this history into the empirical evidence (predominantly based on EIA data) with review of the price divergence between restructured and traditional monopoly states, the attraction of investment capital and the performance of merchant generation facilities in both types of jurisdictions.
+He then takes us from this history into the empirical evidence (predominantly based on EIA data) with a review of the price divergence between restructured and traditional monopoly states, the attraction of investment capital, and the performance of merchant generation facilities in both types of jurisdictions.
 His conclusions are compelling as he explains the superior performance of customer choice policies and the unsustainability of the monopoly model in a world in which technological innovation is driving down demand for electricity and requiring investment to adapt to this constant change.

 Top 3 Charts from Restructuring Recharged: